vania-dart/documentation/docs/the-basics/caching.md

 ---
-sidebar_label: 'Caching'
+id: caching
+title: Caching
 sidebar_position: 8
 ---

-# Caching

 ## Introduction

 Caching is essential for improving the efficiency of data retrieval processes that are CPU-intensive or time-consuming.
 By storing data temporarily, your application can quickly retrieve this data for subsequent requests.
 Typical use cases include caching one-time passwords (OTP), database results, and other frequently accessed data.

 ## Configuration